mdobinda/mdobinda/README.md

 <!-- ### Hey there 👋 -->

-- 🔭 Currently learning how to make empanadas from scratch and playing around with javascript that makes stuff look like you're in terminal.
+- 🔭 Currently building a modular hybrid analog/digital synthesizer from scratch!
+Going to be implementing a digital visualizer once a MIDI port is installed :)
 - 🌱 Avid crepe folder
+- 🌱 Java Enthusiast

 ````